Alexander-Kahanek/Rubbish_Clustering/README.md

 # Startup Grind Data Set

-Two data files are included in this Repository:
+Three data files are included in this Repository:

 + The raw dataset, provided by Rubbish, co.
 	- https://www.rubbish.love/